euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Python provides many advantages to this project:

-- adequate support for first-class functions and functional programming;
+- adequate support for high-order functions and functional programming;
-- lightweight and flexible, with convenient modeling constructs like lists, tuples, and dictionaries;
+- lightweight and flexible syntax, with convenient modeling constructs like lists, tuples, and dictionaries;
 - good facilities to manipulate classes, methods, and source code;
-- vast ecosystem of open-source modules, including excellent ones for scientific computing.
+- vast ecosystem of open-source libraries, including excellent ones for scientific computing.

 Templates
 ---------

-All visualization is defined by *templates*, such as the one below:
+All visualization is defined by *templates* containing visual property values, or functions to compute those values:

 .. code-block:: python

     Concept_Template = {
-      K.text: lambda concept: classLabel(concept),
+      K.text: lambda concept: computeClassLabel(concept),
       K.name: 'Rectangle',
       K.corner_radius: 6,
       ...
       K.gradient_color: "Snow"}

-The primary operation on a template is to *apply* it to some modeling object, typically a concept class, or a concept instance.
-The ``apply_template`` method is:
+The primary operation on a template is to *apply* it to some modeling object, typically a concept class or instance:

 .. code-block:: python

     def apply_template(t, obj, time=None):
       # t.values are drawing-app values, or functions
       # obj: any object, passed into template functions
-      # returns: copy of t, functions F replaced by F(obj)
+      # returns copy of t, F(obj) replaces functions F
       if isinstance(t, dict):
         return {k: apply_template(v, obj, time)
                    for k, v in t.items()}